 Vatican launches track team of Swiss Guards, nuns

-VATICAN CITY (AP) -- The Vatican launched an official track team Thursday with the aim of competing in international competitions as part of an agreement signed with the Italian Olympic Committee.
+VATICAN CITY — The Vatican launched an official track team Thursday with the aim of competing in international competitions as part of an agreement signed with the Italian Olympic Committee.

 About 60 Holy See runners — Swiss Guards, priests, nuns, pharmacists and even a 62-year-old professor who works in the Vatican's Apostolic Library — are the first accredited members of Vatican Athletics.
 It's the latest iteration of the Holy See's long-standing promotion of sport as an instrument of dialogue, peace and solidarity.